Welcome to the Timberline Analytical Laboratory!

 Unique lab offers analysis of water, soil, sediment, rock, biological, and building material samples for CMC programs and other users

-The Timberline Analytical Laboratory (TAL) facility was conceptualized from invaluable feedback from CMC students, faculty, staff, and project partners.
-The development of the TAL facility, from the conceptualization meetings, is deemed to be necessary for the continued development of the NRM, Science, and Historic Preservation programs at the Timberline Campus as well as programs located at other CMC campuses.
-The development of this facility will truly be unique to CMC and the central Rocky Mountain Region in Colorado since analytical facilities similar to the TAL can only be found in Grand Junction, Steamboat Springs, and/or the Front Range.
+The Timberline Analytical Laboratory at the Leadville Campus was conceptualized from invaluable feedback from CMC students, faculty, staff, and project partners.
+The development of the facility, from the conceptualization meetings, is deemed to be necessary for the continued development of the Natural Resource Management and Science programs at the Leadville Campus as well as programs located at other CMC campuses.
+The Timberline Analytical Lab is truly unique to CMC and the central Rocky Mountain Region in Colorado.
+Similar analytical facilities can only be found in Grand Junction, Steamboat Springs, and/or the Front Range.

-The TAL facility will increase the opportunity for regional research and chemical analysis in the central Colorado Rocky Mountain region where access to equipment and instrumentation in the TAL facility is limited to independent laboratories.
-Leadville, CO, the location of the Timberline Campus, is a historic mining community with over a hundred years of active mining and associated environmental degradation.
-The TAL facility will afford many opportunities for additional analysis of water, soil, sediment, rock, biological, and building material samples that are a vital part of on-going research by CMC and other users in the Leadville vicinity.
+The Timberline Analytical Lab has increased the opportunity for regional research and chemical analysis in the central Colorado Rocky Mountain region where access to this specialized equipment and instrumentation was previously limited to independent laboratories.
+Leadville is a historic mining community with over a hundred years of active mining and associated environmental degradation.
+The Timberline Analytical Lab affords many opportunities for additional analysis of water, soil, sediment, rock, biological, and building material samples that are a vital part of on-going research by CMC and other users in the Leadville vicinity.

-The TAL facility will provide students a more comprehensive understanding of research techniques through the development, implementation, and presentational aspects of analytical chemistry in courses and research projects.
-In addition, the TAL facility will provide underrepresented groups invaluable exposure to instrumentation that will not only enhance their scientific education but also develop important research training.
-Based on the demographics of the CMC District and Mr. Dee’s and Ms. Harting’s Native American heritage, the opportunity exists to develop additional bridges with other academic institutions with significant underrepresented populations.
+The lab provides students a more comprehensive understanding of research techniques through the development, implementation, and presentational aspects of analytical chemistry in courses and research projects.
+In addition, it will provide underrepresented groups invaluable exposure to instrumentation that will not only enhance their scientific education but also develop important research training.

 Whether students are performing research themselves, interpreting research done by others in support of an environmental issue, or requesting proposals for research to solve an environmental problem, the knowledge they gain in all facets of research is invaluable to their future academic and employment endeavors.

-The TAL facility will provide an excellent opportunity for students in each program to participate in the analysis of chemical and biological samples that are collected as part of class or through research projects.
-This aspect will provide students the chemical and biological analytical knowledge that is a vital part of their career in Natural Resource Management, Science, and Historic Preservation.
-The laboratory experience is an appropriate component to add to the NRM, Science, and HP programs.
-The laboratory facility will provide students who participate in the Student Internship program a more in-depth component in analytical chemistry.
+The Timberline Analytical Lab provides an excellent opportunity for students in each program to participate in the analysis of chemical and biological samples that are collected as part of class or through research projects.
+This aspect will provide students the chemical and biological analytical knowledge that is a vital part of their career in Natural Resource Management and the sciences.
+The laboratory facility provides students who participate in the Student Internship program a more in-depth component in analytical chemistry.
 These skills are an invaluable tool which they can utilize either in the work force or a four-year institution.

 - Understand and apply the operation and maintenance of ICP-OES, IC and XRF instrumentation.